Lapin0t/phd-manuscript/main/02_games.typ

 any move from, say, $M^+$ is valid at any point where it is the first player's turn.
 Thus, games-as-set-pairs are missing a shared game state, a game _position_, something enabling the set of allowed moves to evolve over the course of the dialogue.
-In particular, our game of interest, Operational Game Semantics, makes use of such evolution of moves: since players introduce variables while playing, moves mentioning some variable $x$ should only be allowed after $x$ has been introduced.
+In particular, our game of interest in OGS, makes use of such evolution of moves: since players introduce variables while playing, moves mentioning some variable $x$ should only be allowed after $x$ has been introduced.

 Still, this definition has the advantage of being quite symmetric: swapping the two sets, we get an involution $(M^+, M^-) |-> (M^-, M^+)$ exchanging the roles of